SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/PatternMatching.rst

 In Swift, patterns can be used to represent single values, tuples, and enumeration cases, as well as type-cast values, optionals, and certain expressions.
-By testing a value against a pattern rather than an individual value, an expression can be used to evaluate a variety of different values.
+By testing a value against a pattern rather than against another individual value, you can use an expression to evaluate a variety of different values.
 This is known as :newTerm:`pattern matching`.

 For example,